Animal Tranquillity and Decay, A Sketch: The Old Man and The Speaker

 The man himself is not given a voice in the first part of the poem.
 Ulin suggests that the focus is not on the old man as a person, but rather as the speaker's idea of him.
 His lack of individuality only adds to the fact that the man is meant to serve as a representative of "a type" of person.

 In the latter part the old man answers the question asked by the speaker – who, according to Owen, should be identified with Wordsworth.
-Bialostosky finds the interaction strange – taking into account the narrator’s presuppositions about the man, he "seems already to have answered his own question".
+Bialostosky finds the interaction strange – taking into account the narrator's presuppositions about the man, he "seems already to have answered his own question".
 The image of the old man that his interlocutor "created with envy" is far from reality; however, it is a part of a juxtaposition that Wordsworth may have wanted to achieve.
 The old man's words change the atmosphere of the poem – "reflective melancholy" disappears, and the speaker gets a chance to interact with a character that no longer resembles "a type".
 Given the chance to speak, the old man gains his individuality.
 He refers to the speaker as "Sir", which, as Lucas points out, makes the speaker a "type" of a character, instead; it identifies him as someone of a higher status who was in favour of the war against Napoleon.

 The Old Man and the Nature

 Scholars take interest in the two opening lines – "The little hedge-row birds/ That peck along the road, regard him not" – especially in regard to the birds' reaction to the old man, or the absence of it.
 This introduction purposefully puts the focus on the birds, not the man himself.
-Owen proposes two interpretations regarding the lack of reaction of either party: he sees it at serving either to emphasize the lack of connection between them, or on the contrary, the unity that allows them to coexist.
+Owen proposes two interpretations regarding the lack of reaction of either party: he sees it at serving to emphasize either the lack of connection between them, or on the contrary, the unity that allows them to coexist.
 In the latter interpretation, the birds are not alarmed and do not get startled when the old man passes near them, because they do not see him as a threat, similarly to how they would not pay attention to other animals that could not harm them.

 Water is a significant element in Lyrical Ballads, and in the case of the "Old Man Travelling", the mention of the military port in Falmouth – and a hospital for returning soldiers, in which the son of the old man is located – represents "the exigencies of war".